vari-bbc/set_R_LIBS_USER/README.md

 Note: running the script *does not* set the R_LIBS_USER environment variable.
 You need to source it as above -- using the `. ` before the script.

+The script has one option, `-v`.
+If you call the script with `-v` it prints a short message to STDOUT about which way $R_LIBS_USER is being set.
+In practice, it is recommeded to not use the `-v` option unless necessary.